 The only way to become a programmer is to spend a lot of time programming, and Epicodus is designed to maximize the time you spend actually programming.

-For classwork each day, you'll be assigned a new project, and each day, you'll work with a different pair (towards the end of class, you may work on longer projects).
+For classwork each day, you'll be assigned a new project, and each day, you'll work with a different pair (towards the end of the program, you may work on longer projects).
 For homework, you'll have approximately an hour of lessons introducing you to new concepts and tools.
-Some evenings will have lighter or heavier loads of lessons to read, depending on the week's material.
+Some days will have lighter or heavier loads of lessons to read, depending on the week's material.
 You're expected to go through the lessons on your own but not to code along with them or understand them completely.
 If you have the time, it is recommended to code along with the homework.
 Likewise, there are no lectures in class - that's what the homework is for.
-Each weekend will also have a set of lessons that you'll need to read through before beginning work in class the following Monday.
+Each weekend will also have a set of lessons that you'll need to read through before beginning work in class the following week.

 It's crucial that you spend the time to read the lessons before class, so you and your partners can use your time together most effectively to implement those concepts.
 It is unfair to both your pair, and yourself, if you do not come to class prepared.

 At the end of most weeks, you'll work alone on an independent project that will help you make sure you understand the topic for the week and identify any gaps in your knowledge.
 You shouldn't ask other students or your teachers for help.